 Candidates for Onondaga Community College degrees and certificates must fulfill the following requirements, except where exemptions or waivers are approved and recorded:

 - A student must be matriculated in a degree/certificate program and meet all program and credit hour requirements.

 - Onondaga will automatically confer a degree or certificate upon the student’s completion of all program requirements.
-However, students who wish to participate in the college’s commencement ceremony must submit the commencement registration form.

 - All grades of Incomplete (“I”) must be resolved before the degree/certificate is conferred.

 - At least twenty-four (24) of the academic credits for the degree (12 credits for certificate programs) must be completed at Onondaga Community College, subject to specific program restrictions.

 - No more than 12 independent study credits may be taken at Onondaga Community College.